Goon (film): Plot

-Doug Glatt is a polite, kind-hearted, but dim-witted bouncer at a bar in the fictional hockey crazed town of Orangetown, Massachusetts.
-He feels ostracized from society, especially since his father and brother are both highly educated and successful physicians.
+Doug Glatt is a polite, kind-hearted, but dim-witted bouncer at a local dive bar in the fictional hockey crazed town of Orangetown, Massachusetts.
+He feels ostracized from society, especially since his father and brother are both highly educated wealthy and successful physicians.

-Doug attends a minor league hockey game with his best friend, Pat, who hosts a public broadcast show recapping weekly hockey highlights called Hot Ice.
+Doug attends a local minor league hockey game with his best friend, Pat, who hosts a public broadcast show recapping weekly hockey highlights called Hot Ice.
 Pat taunts the visiting team during a fight and one of their players climbs into the stands while shouting out a homophobic slur.
 Doug, whose brother is gay, steps in and easily beats up the opposing player.
 The next day, he gets a phone call from the coach of his hometown team Orangetown Assassins, who offers him a tryout to be an enforcer.
-He gets the position despite being a weak skater, and trains relentlessly to bring his skills up to par.
+He gets the position despite being a hilariously bad skater, and trains relentlessly to bring his skills up to par.

 Meanwhile, legendary veteran enforcer, Ross "The Boss" Rhea is demoted to the minors after serving a 20-game suspension for slashing an opponent in the head from behind.
 Three years prior, he hit and concussed the highly skilled prospect Xavier Laflamme, who has had trouble recovering from the incident due to his fear of being hit again.

 As a result, Laflamme is still stuck in the minors, playing for the Halifax Highlanders.
 As Doug's reputation grows, he earns the nickname "Doug the Thug".
 The head coach of the Assassins tells Doug that his brother, Highlanders' coach Ronnie, wants to hire him to protect Laflamme and be his roommate.

 The Highlanders experience success with Doug as their enforcer, and he quickly becomes popular among fans and teammates, much to the disapproval of his parents and Laflamme, who loses ice time and the alternate-captaincy to him.
 Doug meets Eva, a hockey fan with a penchant for sleeping with players at a bar in Halifax and the two become romantically involved.

 With four games left on their schedule, the Highlanders need two wins to secure a playoff spot.
 On a road game in Quebec, after an opposing player concusses Laflamme with a heavy hit, Doug savagely beats the player unconscious and is suspended for the next game against Rhea and the St. John's Shamrocks.